RatJuggler/jhipster-monolith-dinosaurs/README.md

 ## Heroku

-The Heroku deployment can be found at: [https://jhipster-dinosaurs.herokuapp.com](https://jhipster-dinosaurs.herokuapp.com)
+An Heroku deployment was tested but is no longer available.

 The deployment was created and deployed using the following commands: